Al Michaels: NBA on ABC

 After disastrous ratings in the 2003 NBA Finals, ABC decided to revamp their lead NBA broadcast team.
 Brad Nessler was reassigned to the second broadcast team, where he was joined by Sean Elliott and Dan Majerle.
 Michaels was hired to replace Nessler as lead broadcaster of the NBA.

-For the first several weeks of the 2003–2004 season, he had no partner.
+For the first several weeks of the 2003–2004 season, Michaels had no partner.
 However, Doc Rivers, a critically acclaimed analyst when he worked with Turner Sports, became available after a 1–19 start by his Orlando Magic.
 Rivers was hired weeks before ABC's Christmas Day season opener.
 He and Michaels worked that game together, one of only six they did together during the regular season (all other games Rivers worked were with Brad Nessler).
 During the playoffs, the team worked every single telecast, including the 2004 NBA Finals, which saw great improvement in television ratings.
 During the 2004 NBA Playoffs, Doc Rivers was hired by the Boston Celtics.
 Though Rivers continued to work games with him throughout the rest of the playoffs, ABC would have to find a new lead color commentator for the 2004–2005 season.

 Early in the 2004–2005 season, ABC found a new partner for Al Michaels.
-Memphis Grizzlies coach Hubie Brown, a broadcasting legend with CBS, TBS, and TNT, was forced into retirement due to health reasons and was soon after hired to replace Doc Rivers.
+Memphis Grizzlies coach Hubie Brown, a broadcasting legend with CBS, TBS, and TNT, was forced into retirement for health reasons and was soon after hired to replace Doc Rivers.
 He and Brown began their partnership on Christmas Day 2004, working the highly anticipated Shaquille O'Neal-Kobe Bryant game.
 After that game, the two did not do a game together again until March 2005.
 He became sporadic in NBA coverage, doing two games in early March, and then three more games in April.
 Brown worked every week of ABC's coverage, broadcasting some games with veteran broadcaster Mike Breen.
 For the 2005–2006 season, the pair were slated to remain as ABC's lead broadcast team.
 The duo worked that year's Christmas Day game between the Los Angeles Lakers and Miami Heat and was expected to work the NBA Finals together as well.
 However, due to his impending departure to NBC, that plan did not come to fruition.